ArduPilot/ardupilot_wiki/dev/source/docs/bootloader.rst

 With MavLink
 ------------

 ArduPilot firmware already include the bootloader.
-You can flash it using the mavlink long command : MAV_CMD_FLASH_BOOTLOADER with parameter 5 at 290876
+You can flash it using the MAVLink long command : MAV_CMD_FLASH_BOOTLOADER with parameter 5 at 290876

 Mavproxy
 ........